 - A veteran claiming a mental health condition without a diagnosis will receive extra consideration of any evidence that may support the existence of such a condition.

 - Review Boards are not required to find that a crime of sexual assault or an incident of sexual harassment occurred in order to grant consideration to a veteran that the experience happened during military service, was aggravated by military service, or that it excuse or mitigates the discharge.

 Did it exist or occur during military service?

-A determination made by the Department of Veterans Affairs (VA) that a veteran's mental health condition, including PTSD, TBI, sexual assault or sexual harassment, is connected to military service, while not binding on the DoD, is considered persuasive evidence that the condition existed or the experience occurred during military service.
+- A determination made by the Department of Veterans Affairs (VA) that a veteran's mental health condition, including PTSD, TBI, sexual assault or sexual harassment, is connected to military service, while not binding on the DoD, is considered persuasive evidence that the condition existed or the experience occurred during military service.

 - Evidence that may reasonably support more than one diagnosis or a change in diagnosis, particularly where the diagnosis is listed as the narrative reason for discharge, will be liberally construed as warranting a change in narrative reason to "Secretarial Authority," "Condition not a disability," or another appropriate basis.

 Does the condition or experience outweigh the discharge?

 - In some cases, the severity of the misconduct may outweigh any mitigation from mental health conditions, including PTSD, TBI, sexual assault or sexual harassment.